The Maryland trial court system consists of Circuit Courts, District Courts, Orphans' Courts, and Tax Court.

-Maryland Tax CourtThe Maryland Tax Court hears appeals of tax-related decisions of the Comptroller of Maryland, Property Tax Appeals Board, and local taxing authorities.
+Maryland Tax CourtThe Maryland Tax Court is an executive branch agency that hears appeals of tax-related decisions of the Comptroller of Maryland, Property Tax Appeals Board, and local taxing authorities.
 Disputes heard include state income tax, sales and use tax, and real and personal property tax assessments.
 Decisions may be appealed to Circuit Court.

 The Tax Court has statewide jurisdiction but operates out of the Maryland State Office Complex in Baltimore.

-Maryland Court NotesMaryland has several quasi-judicial agencies that conduct formal hearings for legal issues that include appeals of administrative agency decisions and some disputes between private individuals.
+Maryland Court NotesMaryland has two types of quasi-judicial agencies that conduct formal hearings for legal issues that include appeals of administrative agency decisions and some disputes between private individuals.

 Where to find court cases in MarylandThe chart below gives general information on the types of cases heard in each type of court in Maryland.